 - the health of the male genital tract

 Some lifestyle changes may help increase sperm motility for some men:

 - exercise regularly

 - quit smoking

 Some supplements may also help improve sperm motility.
-For example, one study found a 52 percent increase in sperm motility in men who took a daily supplement of 200 micrograms of selenium along with 400 units of vitamin E for at least 100 days in a row.
+For example, found a 52 percent increase in sperm motility in men who took a daily supplement of 200 micrograms of selenium along with 400 units of vitamin E for at least 100 days in a row.
 Speak to your doctor before taking supplements, and be careful about where you buy them.
 Supplements are not regulated, so you should only buy them from reputable vendors.

 If the cause of the sperm mobility issue is a medical problem, such as low hormone levels or varicocele, medication such as follicle-stimulating hormone or human chorionic gonadotropin may help.
 In some cases, your doctor may recommend surgery.

 Many factors can affect male fertility.
 If the sperm is otherwise healthy, pregnancy with low sperm motility can occur.
 Using a reproductive technology such as in vitro fertilization or intrauterine insemination (IUI) can help increase the chance of pregnancy.
 This is because they bypass the need for the sperm to swim on their own.